 Using sound logic and expert advice, this four-part article series dispels some of the most common myths surrounding oral health and dental treatment.

 Welcome to the third installment of this four-part article series on the most common myths on dental health.
-In Part 2, an experienced Colorado Springs dentist dispelled the following two myths:
+In Part 2, Drs.
+Rogers & Bull dispelled the following myths: